 Popups have been used as a way to capture the attention of guests.
 However, studies have shown that, instead of using this to marketers’ advantage, irrelevant popups annoy people and rather than not, lead to a higher bounce rate.

 Irrelevant popup ads and spam are those which flicker endlessly, hurting the eyes of users.
 What’s worse?
 These popups have no connection at all to what the website is offering.
-If you want to get rid of these annoying ads, you can use popup blockers to make the browsing experience of your guests easy and hassle-free.

 5. Improve Call-to-Action Feature